FreeSurfer Tutorial: Surface Group Analysis with Qdec

 - Creating Regions of Interest (ROIs) for further analysis and a final check of your data

-Generate the necessary input to the stats engine, which, for mri_glmfit include:
+- generate the necessary input to the stats engine, which, for mri_glmfit, includes:

-Design matrix (called X in the GLM equation) containing the explanatory variables
+a Design matrix (called X in the GLM equation) containing the explanatory variables,

-Parameter Estimate matrix (called A in the GLM equation)
+a parameter Estimate matrix (called A in the GLM equation), and

 Linear Modeling overview